PencilCode/reference/documents/turtle/animationqueues.html.md

 layout: reference
 ---

-When Pencil Code runs a program that moves a turtle slowly, it appears that the code runs one line per second, during the progress of the animation.
+When Pencil Code runs a program that animates an object, it may appear that the code in the program runs one line per second, during the progress of the animation.
 It does not.

-Pencil Code actually runs all the code at once, then displays the animated results after it finishes by creating **animation queues**.
+Pencil Code actually runs all the code that sets up an animation at once before the animation begins.
+Then it displays the animated results after the program finishes by using **animation queues**.

 # Animation Queues